smiah069/helloWorld/emacs-help.md

 **Installing AucTeX for emacs to have improved Latex Editor for MS windows.**

- 01. Install Emacs using *brew cask install emacs*
+1. Install Emacs using *brew cask install emacs*
- For my case: it was in c:\emacs\emacs-23.2 directory
- 02. Download auctex-11.86-e23.2-msw.zip from http://www.gnu.org/software/auctex/download-for-windows.html

- 03. Extract auctex-11.86-e23.2-msw.zip and you should have the &quot;site-lisp&quot; directory after extraction

- 04. Copy the contents of the &quot;site-lisp&quot; folder (not the &quot;site-lisp&quot; folder itself) into your &quot;c:\emacs\emacs-23.2\site-lisp&quot; directory.
-The &quot;site-lisp&quot; folder the AucTeX package contains two folders auctex and site-start.d, and two .el files (site-start.el and tex-site.el)

- 05. Add the following line into your init.el or .emacs file which is located in your emacs home directory

- (load &quot;c:/emacs/emacs-23.2/site-lisp/tex-site.el&quot;)
+1. M-x package-list-packages
+1. Search for auctex and install it

 Emac customization file .emacs is located (in my windows laptop) at the following directory: c:/Users/smiah-admin.JOB340LAP/AppData/Roaming/

-Emacs command:
+**Some basic emacs command and keyboard shortcut**

 1. Force indentation: C-q < TAB Key >
 2. Toggle word wrap: M-x toggle-word-wrap